- Saturday Horse Racing Trends and Free Tips: 1st Oct 2022 - September 30, 2022

 Saturday 12th August

 Barnsley v Ipswich is a fixture that doesn’t really inspire but we had a winning trade last season in this game and it might also be worth trying the same again this time around.
-The head to head between the two shows a remarkable stat in that in the last nine meetings, five of the games have ended 1-1, three of the last five played in Barnsley ended 1-1.
-Clearly we cannot consider the correct score of 1-1 as a great trade but the fact that the two have drawn five of the last six meetings is a pointer leaning us toward the draw.
-One other outstanding stat for these two is that nine of the last ten meetings have seen both teams score.
+The head to head between the two shows a remarkable stat in that in the last nine meetings today, five of the games have ended 1-1, three of the last five played in Barnsley ended 1-1.
+Clearly we cannot consider the correct score of 1-1 as a great trade but the fact that the two have drawn five of the last six meetings today is a pointer leaning us toward the draw.
+One other outstanding stat for these two is that nine of the last ten meetings today have seen both teams score.
 It all points to 1-1 again whatever way we look.
 So we have a number of options and it really is down to how risk averse you are.
 The safest option is probably to go with both teams to score or if you fancy being a little more speculative then add the draw.
 For those who believe lightening will strike again try the 1-1 or do all three as suggested meaning we cover our stake if both teams score.

 1pt win Both Teams To Score 4/5 (1.80)